 Court Avenue Restaurant and Brewing Company

 Before craft breweries were a thing, Court Avenue Restaurant and Brewing staked its claim as the city’s first microbrewery in 1996, and it’s been the heart of the Historic Court Avenue District ever since, the one constant amid nearly 30 years change.
 The brewpub’s décor celebrates that history, along with antiques that highlight bygone Iowa breweries.
-Their dependable food menu has made it a staple of the downtown lunch crowd, serving up timeless classics like meatloaf, club sandwiches, and Steak de Burgo.
+Their dependable food menu has made it a staple of the downtown lunch crowd, serving up timeless classics like French onion soup meatloaf, club sandwiches, and Steak de Burgo.
 Come here for the unfussy beers, leave with a membership to their famous Mug Club, where you get your own ceramic mug to drink from each time you come back.

 Flagship beers: Pointer Brown Ale, Siesta (Lager), Honest Lawyer (West Coast IPA)